 How To Confirm?

 Login to Google Analytics and export all the landing pages that are ranking in organic search.
 Ask your web developer to provide you a backup of your website.
-Compare the changes in content for every URL and list the URLs that have undergone changes.
+Compare the changes in content for every URL and list the URLs that have changed.
 This work will take a lot of time.
-If you want to save time, there are tools like OnWebChange that will automatically notify you of any changes in the website design or content.
+If you want to save time, there are tools like OnWebChange that will notify you of any changes in the website design or content.

 How To Fix It?